josmar-crwdstffng/angular/aio/src/styles/README.md

 Each such sub-directory contains a `<name>.scss` file with styles for the corresponding area/component and may also contain a `<name>-theme.scss` file with styles related to theming.
 See the next section for more details.

-When appropriate, the styles in these files should be scoped to the targeted component (for example, by using the component's selector).
+When appropriate, the styles in these files should be scoped to the targeted component (for example, by using the selector of the component).

 ## Theming